Flint1025/EE273/README.md

 # What needs to be improved

 The program's database files were initially created using pure text files.
-It shall be improved by reformatting the database into csv files.
+Others cannot use those files without this program or implementing a data parser.
+It shall be improved by reformatting the database into a common format e.g.(JSON or csv).